uesleibros/wasabi/dev/asm/README.md

    * The `safe_thunk_x64.bin` should be exactly 42 bytes.
    * The `safe_thunk_x86.bin` should be exactly 21 bytes.
 2. **Compare Placeholders**:
    * In the x64 binary, look for the sequence `88 77 66 55 44 33 22 11`.
-This confirms where the `m_pFlag` address will be injected by your VBA code.
+This confirms where the `m_pFlag` address will be injected.
    * In the x86 binary, look for `44 33 22 11`.

 ### 5. Integration Test

-Once compiled and verified, update the `asm()` initialization in your `Wasabi` module:
+Once compiled and verified, update the `asm()` initialization in your module:

 1. Copy the hex sequence from your verification tool.
 2. Paste it into the `ReDim asm(...)` block.